Hec-KuFlow/Kuflow-SocialMediaPost/README.md

 In this section, we will make the fundamental steps to creating the most basic workflow for this business process:

-- Users in an organization can write a message and it will be posted by the Application, in this case: Twitter.
+- Users in an organization can write a message and it will be posted by the Application, in a Social Media Platform, in this case: Twitter.

 Open the **SampleWorkflowImpl.java** file and modify it as follows.